How Super Zoom Lenses Work and How to Choose One for Photography

 • In Micro 4/3, you’ll see lenses like 14mm to 140mm or 14mm to 150mm.

-of View and Performance Trade-Off
+Field of and Performance Trade-Off

 All of these lenses have very similar fields of view, which go from fairly wide to telephoto and super telephoto ranges.
 With this outstanding range come some serious trade-offs.
 Most of the long-range zoom lenses have variable wide apertures.
 Some start with a reasonably fast or f/3.5 at its widest setting, but by the time it reaches the telephoto range, you’re at f/5.6 or higher.